danasilver/github-package-example/README.md

 The following require a GitHub Team or Enterprise account.

-* Enable branch protection for **main**
+- Enable branch protection for _main_
-* Require a pull request before merging into **main**
+- Require a pull request (and approvals) before merging into _main_

 ## Release Workflow

 ## Not in Scope

-* Publishing public packages to NPM.
+- Publishing public packages to NPM.
 This is already a well-defined workflow [supported by Changesets](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md).